The Black Squirrel Home And Garden Walk

 Through the arbor flowers bloom

-Providing a haven Of solitude
+Providing a haven of solitude

-Upon a porch that offers a quiet room
+Upon a porch that offers a quiet room,

-To read or dream or realign one’s attitude.
+To read, or dream, or realign one’s attitude.

 Always followThe Porch Rules